udondan/cdk-ssm-document/README.md

 [AWS CDK] L3 construct for managing SSM Documents.

 CloudFormation's support for SSM Documents [currently is lacking updating functionality](https://github.com/aws-cloudformation/aws-cloudformation-coverage-roadmap/issues/339).
 Instead of updating a document, CFN will replace it.
-The old document is destroyed and a new one is saved with a different name.
+The old document is destroyed and a new one is created with a different name.
 This is problematic because:

 - When names potentially changes, you cannot directly reference a document
 - Old versions are permanently lost

-This construct provides document support in a way it should have been implemented in the first place:
+This construct provides document support in a way you'd expect it:

 - Changes on documents will cerate new versions
 - Versions cannot be deleted